Agathe48/robot_mission_3/README.md

 #### The RedAgent

 The `RedAgent` is a class inheriting from the class `CleaningAgent` presented above.
-It permits to code the specific behaviour of the red agent, mainly the `deliberate` method, which is not the same for all types of cleaning agents.
+It permits to code the specific behavior of the red agent, mainly the `deliberate` method, which is not the same for all types of cleaning agents.

 ##### The deliberate method